stami/Location/readme.md

 ## Things to expect

-- Rock solid GPS tracker that can really be used without crashing
+- Rock solid GPS tracker that can really be used without crashing (maybe some day)
 - GPX export for more fun
 - Trace on map
-- Cool charts of the data
+- Cool speed chart

 With ❤️,
 Samuli